FHA Minimum Property Standards Checklist: What You Should Know

 How Do The FHA Minimum Property Standards Work?

-• The appraiser has to give an opinion on the value of the property.
-Because the home serves as collateral that can be sold if at any point you should default on your mortgage, your lender can’t give you more than the property is worth minus your down payment or any equity being left in the home.
-To facilitate this lending structure, appraisers evaluate your home and look for comparable properties that have recently sold.
-A comparable for a two-bedroom ranch is likely to be another two-bedroom ranch with similar square footage.
+Because the home serves as collateral that can be sold if you default on your mortgage, your lender can’t give you more than the property is worth minus your down payment or any equity being left in the home.

 Each FHA appraisal is based on a form called the Uniform Residential Appraisal Report.
 It asks the appraiser to fill out some basic information on the property and the state of the neighborhood surrounding it.
-Beyond that, it gets into the physical condition of the property as well as what features the property has, including those that might be unique (for example, solar panels or a swimming pool).
+Beyond that, it gets into the physical condition of the property, as well as what features the property has, including those that might be unique (for example, solar panels or a swimming pool).

-On the second and third page, the appraiser is asked to look at up to three comparable sales in the area and make adjustments to the property value, either positively or negatively, based on how the subject of the appraisal compares against these other properties.
-From this, the appraiser gives an opinion of value of the property, which is used for the purpose of the mortgage.
+On the second and third pages, the appraiser is asked to look at up to three comparable sales in the area and make adjustments to the property value, either positively or negatively, based on how the subject of the appraisal compares against these other properties.
+From this, the appraiser gives an opinion of the value of the property, which is used for the purpose of the mortgage.

-• Multifamily units: If there are two to four units, this is based on Fannie Mae Form 1025 or Freddie Mac Form 72.
+- Multifamily units: If there are two to four units, this is based on Fannie Mae Form 1025 or Freddie Mac Form 72.

-• Condominiums: Condo appraisals are based on Fannie Mae Form 1073 and Freddie Mac Form 465.
+- Condominiums: Condo appraisals are based on Fannie Mae Form 1073 and Freddie Mac Form 465.

 FHA Minimum Property Standards Checklist

-You can use the following checklist in order to make sure a property meets the minimum standards for an FHA appraisal.
+You can use the following checklist to make sure a property meets the minimum standards for an FHA appraisal.
 Although not as thorough, this can be similar to the process that takes place when someone goes through and does a home inspection.

 FHA Property Requirements For The Home’s Interior